 You can also try the Kotta here which is famous in Sri Lanka.
 It’s made with Roti and two massive swords make a tune as it’s getting cutting it up.

-You can try with vegetables, chicken and all sorts of varieties.
+You can try it with vegetables, chicken, and all sorts of varieties.
 It’s a must-try in Lanka, it’s filling, tasty and cheap.

 Turtle hatcheries in Sri Lanka